How Does Architecture and Design Shape Collective Experience?

 Share

-By centering built spaces often overlooked as backdrops, we explore how spatial environments shape cultural events just as much as what's going on within them.
+By centering spaces often overlooked as backdrops, we explore how built environments shape cultural events as much as what happens within them.

 For Milan Design Week on the 19 - 26th April, we’ll be taking over Dropcity in Milan with a free programme delving into the role of architecture and design in cultural event spaces.
 With a panel talk, presentation and exhibition, The Design of Collective Experience reframes the built environments often considered peripheral to architectural discourse, platforming studios pioneering new approaches that break from convention.